 - pus-like discharge from an anal lump

 - symptoms of a systemic infection, such as a fever, swelling, or redness

 - increasing amounts of blood on toilet paper

 A doctor will begin by listening to a person’s symptoms, and they will then perform a visual and physical examination of the anal opening.

 The doctor may be able to identify the issue based on visual inspection alone, or they may need a small tissue sample for analysis.

 The doctor may recommend additional tests, such as a sigmoidoscopy or colonoscopy.
 These procedures involve inserting a thin, lighted tube with a camera into the anal canal to look for signs of health issues.

-A colonoscopy can help determine whether any abnormalities extend throughout the gastrointestinal tract.
+A colonoscopy can help determine whether any abnormalities extend throughout the lower gastrointestinal tract.